How to deter rats – 6 expert tips to stop them coming into your home

 (Image credit: Getty Images)

-Shield Pest Control's managing director, Daniel Steward, says, "Ultimately, rat control can prove to be difficult to control yourself, so we always recommend calling in a professional pest control specialist in order for the infestation to be dealt with in an effective and safe manner before it gets out of hand."
+Shield Pest Control's managing director, Daniel Steward, says, "Ultimately, rat control can prove to be difficult to control yourself, so we always recommend calling in a professional pest control specialist for the infestation to be dealt with effectively and safely before it gets out of hand."

-Once you've spoken to a professional the chances are they'll give you a few different courses of treatment you can go down, however for a rat infestations the measures may have to be a little more drastic.
+Once you've spoken to a professional, the chances are they'll give you a few different courses of treatment you can go down; however, for rat infestations, the measures may have to be a little more drastic.

 FAQs